zonneplan/KiBot/README.md

         - *ref*: Alias for reference.
         - **`reference`**: [string=''] Use it for the annotations method.
                            This is the reference for the `kikit:Board` footprint used to identify the sub-PCB.
+                           Note that you can use any footprint as long as its position is inside the PCB outline.
                            When empty the sub-PCB is specified using a rectangle.
         - *bottom_right_x*: Alias for brx.
         - *bottom_right_y*: Alias for bry.